Morten Bjørlo

-Morten Bjørlo (born 4 October 1995) is a Norwegian footballer who plays as a midfielder for Turkish club Konyaspor.
+Morten Bjørlo (born 4 October 1995) is a Norwegian footballer who plays as a midfielder for Tromsø.

 Career

 HamKam

 In January 2021, he joined HamKam on a two-year contract.
 On 2 April 2022, he made his Eliteserien debut in a 2–2 draw against Lillestrøm.

 Rosenborg

 In December 2022, he signed for Rosenborg on a free transfer starting from January 2023.

 On 15 August 2023, he was loaned back to HamKam for the rest of the 2023-season.

 Fredrikstad

 After the loan at HamKam expired, it was announced that Bjørlo had signed with newly promoted Eliteserien side Fredrikstad on a two-year contract.
+At Fredrikstad, Bjørlo won the Norwegian Cup at the end of the 2024 season after scoring in the penalty shoot-out against Molde.

+Konyaspor

+In February 2025, Bjørlo signed a 2.5-year contract with Turkish side Konyaspor.
+After one-and-a-half year at the club, Bjørlo terminated his contract in July 2026.

+Tromsø

+On 1 September 2026, after Bjørlo terminated the contract with Konyaspor, he returned to Norway, this time signing a three-year contract with Tromsø.